steveoro/goggles_db/docs/workspace_goggles_concepts.md

   - may contain some outdated info that needs to be updated sooner or later

 2. `goggles_db`: a namespaced Rails Engine storing the whole database structure for Goggles with its models, most of its Business Logic, several strategy classes and "data-oriented" decorators.
-  - a.k.a. the "DB"
+  - a.k.a. the "DB", includes all database models and most of the Business Logic reused in goggles_main, goggles_api and goggles_admin2 as a gem dependency.
-  - referenced and used by the API, the Main app and the Admin app
+  - the database defined herein is reused in all other parts of the framework

 3. `goggles_api`: a stand-alone Rails application that holds all the API endpoints with JWT-based authentication.
   - a.k.a. the "API"